-Remembering Ed Flanders who died on this day, February 22, in 1995.
+Remembering Ed Flanders who died February 22, 1995

-The show was a favorite of mine and my 17-year-old son who was living me at the time in a weekly-rate motel in Topanga Beach, California.
+The show was a favorite of mine and my 17-year-old son when we lived in a weekly-rate motel in Topanga Beach, California.
 We never missed an episode.
+My son had a crush on Christine Pickles, who played nurse Helen Rosenthal.

 LEADER OF THE TEAM

-One of the best actors among a marvelous cast that included Denzel Washington, Mark Harmon, Ed Begley Jr. and David Morse, was Ed Flanders, who played Dr. Westphall, the Director of Medicine who was regarded as the heart and soul of the hospital.
+One of the best was Ed Flanders, who played Dr. Donald Westphall, the Director of Medicine who was regarded as the heart and soul of the hospital.

 Flanders received eight Emmy nominations as Outstanding Lead Actor in a TV Series and won three times.